Skip to main content

-The Previewer in AI Console makes it easy to rapidly iterate on GenerativeAgent’s design and provides a quick tool to test GenerativeAgent’s capabilities.
+The Previewer is a testing and simulation tool that allows you to try out different configurations of your GenerativeAgent’s behavior.
+The Previewer makes it easy to rapidly iterate on GenerativeAgent’s design and provides a quick tool to test GenerativeAgent’s capabilities.

 Previewer Environment